andruuww/949-scouting-app/README.md

-## Introduction
+# 949's Scouting App

-This is an app made to facilitate the process of scouting at FRC competitions.
+This app was developed to facilitate the process of scouting at FRC competitions with no wifi, instead relying on QR Codes for communication.

-There
+It is built on Next.js 14, uses a service worker and PWA for offline use, Protobuf and fflate for data serialization and compression, and bwip-js and html5-qrcode for qrcode generation and scanning.

 ## App Link

-Note: This is hosted on vercel's platform.
-BSD Wifi blocks this, make sure to load the app on a different network.
-This QRCode is a link to the app.
+Note: The app hosted on vercel's hosting platform - BSD Wifi blocks this domain.

-If you are developing this app, use Chrome, it has much better developer tools.

 ![Scouting App Link](scout-app-link.png)

 https://949-scouting-app-i4kp.vercel.app/

-## Installation and Updates
+## Installation

 ### Android

--   Open the website
+-   Open the website.
--   Click the three dots in the top right corner
+-   Click the three dots in the top right corner.
--   Click Install App or Add to Home Screen
+-   Click `Install App` or Add to `Home Screen`.
--   Click Add
+-   Click Add.

 ### IOS

--   Open the website
+-   Open the website.
--   Click the share icon at the bottom
+-   Click the share icon at the bottom.
--   Scroll down and click "Add to Home Screen"
+-   Scroll down and click `Add to Home Screen`.
--   Click Add
+-   Click Add.

 ### Offline

 To make sure that the app is ready for offline use

--   Open the app on the homescreen and wait for the notification: `Cache status: SUCCESS`
+-   Open the app on the homescreen and wait up to a minute for the notification: `Precache Complete`.
--   If this message does not show up, click the settings icon, under Service Worker, click `Unregister`
+-   If this message does not show up, click the settings icon, under Service Worker, click `Unregister`.
 -   Close and reopen the app.

 ### Updates

-If there are any updates to the app released by the app's software team
+To update the app on a device:

--   Open the app
+-   Open the app to the homepage.
--   Click the settings icon
+-   Click the settings icon.
+-   Under the Delete All Data option, click `Clear`.
--   Under Service Worker, click `Unregister`
+-   Under Service Worker, click `Unregister`.
--   Wait for the notification: `Cache status: SUCCESS`
+-   Wait for the notification: `Precache Complete`.
+-   Close and reopen the app.

 ## Usage

-The login page requires the scouter to submit their name, in order to know who to blame when the data claims 949 won.
+The login page requires the scouter to submit their name, in order to know who to blame when the data claims 949 lost.

 ### Data Collection

+-   Click `Pit Scout` or `Match Scout`.
+-   Fill the form.
--   Once you're done filling out form, click `Finalize team`
+-   Once you're done filling out form, click `Submit`.
+-   To edit, click the desired entry at the top of the page.

+### Export to QRCode

--   Once all teams have been scouted, click `Export`
+-   Once data has been collected, click `Export` at the bottom of the page.
+-   On the export page, there is an option to switch between exporting Pit and Match data.
+-   Once scanned in by a main device, click the entries at the top in order to remove them from the rendering, or you could simply click `Mark All Done`.

 ### Data Aggregation

--   On the homescreen hit `Aggregate Data`
+-   On a main device, on the homescreen, hit `Aggregate Data`
--   Allow all permissions, and select the correct camera
+-   Click `Start Camera`.
--   Scan all QR codes of one device in order, and hit `Finish Scout`
+-   Scan all QR codes of one device in order, and once all parts have been scanned the data should be automatically bundled.
+If there is a mistake, click `Cancel Parts`.
--   Once all devices are scanned, hit `export`
+-   Once all devices are scanned, click the appropriate export button.

+## Development

+The code is very spaghetti and there's limited comments and documentation, so if you need help please reach out to Andrew, who is responsible for the mess.

+The code itself is very abstracted, the only thing that needs to be changed from season to season are the JSONs that are integrated throughout the app.
+They can be found under `src/jsons`.
+Throughout the app, they are parsed in order to render the forms and generate validation and Protobuf schemas.